How to Make Easy Garlic Parmesan Crusted Chicken Wings

 Using a good bottle of dried garlic powder is essential for this recipe.

 Seriously, some people make their own bread crumbs.
 That's a bit labor intensive for me.
-Baking the bread, waiting until it is several days old and drying out might be worthwhile if you are a purist, but I love the Progresso® bread crumbs.
-They come in many flavors, are just the right consistency and no waiting!
+Baking the bread, waiting until it is several days old and drying out might be worthwhile if you are a purist, but I love the Progresso bread crumbs.
+They come in many flavors, have just the right consistency, and require no waiting!

 Along with buying fresh chicken from a local farmer, try using home made butter from a certified organic cow.
 The difference in taste is amazing.